 Also, this book by Thor Magnusson came out recently.
 This one has a very broad scope.
 It does have a short chapter on animated notation, where the S.L.Á.T.U.R. collective gets an honorable mention.
 The cover even features a snapshot of a work by Ryan Ross Smith which uses animated notation.
-I do not see that the chapter in the book fits my own experiences but I celebrate the fact that the topic is being covered and I certainly don’t speak for everyone.
 This book is a giant undertaking and full of interesting analyses.

 Also, recently, singer María Sól Ingólfsdóttir wrote her B.A. about Einvaldsóður, with emphasis on audio notation, not animated notation per se, but digital notation anyhow.
 Very interesting account of the methods used in writing for singers in Einvaldsóður and the Whale Choir project in which see led the Reykjavík performance splendidly.